-Self-Diagnosis-Friendly Resources and Communities
+Self-Identification Resources and Communities

 This handout has been created to help you consider whether a formal autism evaluation is right for you.
-You will learn about the limitations of an official autism diagnosis, the validity of self-diagnosis, situations in which an official diagnosis is important, and ways to get help without one.
+You will learn about the limitations of an official autism diagnosis, the validity of self-identification, situations in which an official diagnosis is important, and ways to get help without one.